 That’s where AltView Law Group can help.
 Our flat fee business entity formation package lets you set up an LLC, customize an operating agreement, obtain a Tax ID number, and open your business bank account for a reasonable one-time fee.
 Plus, we can assist with employee handbooks, vendor contracts, and other small business legal services at affordable hourly rates.

-If you have any questions about our small business legal services, or want to get started setting up your next business venture, call or email us anytime.
+If you have any questions about our small business legal services, or want to get started setting up your next business venture, call us at (310) 230-5580 for a free consultation.